Homemade Marinated Herring – Eingelegte Hering

 - 2 cups of sour cream

-Preparation of the fresh herring:
+Preparation of the Homemade Marinated Herring:

 Keep the herring refrigerated overnight in a covered bowl filled with water.
 Make sure there is enough water to keep the fish completely submerged.